Category Archives: DANCING IN THE CABBAGE PATCH

 Kitchen in Old Laurel House

 The earliest kitchen at the school was very rudimentary until a new kitchen was planned and included in the first central dining and community building called ‘Laurel House.’
-For the day, it was a state of the art facility and was equipped to accommodate the growing population of the school.
-The fire that destroyed this first Laurel House in 1943 was a tragedy in many ways.
-It seriously disrupted the food supply at the school and the loss of life in the tragic fire was emotionally devastating for many who worked and knew the students who died in the fire.
-While it may be suspected that the fire began in the kitchen, it is known that was not the case and that the small living quarters in the building was the source of the fire.
+For the day, it was a state-of-the-art facility and was equipped to accommodate the growing population of the school.
+The fire that destroyed the first Laurel House in 1943 was a tragedy in many ways.
+It seriously disrupted the food supply at the school, and the loss of life in the tragic fire was emotionally devastating for many who worked and knew the students who died in the fire.
+While it may be suspected that the fire began in the kitchen, it is known that it was not the case and that the small living quarters in the building were the source of the fire.

 GIRL’S HOME ECONOMIC CLASS 1934